 Eastern Shore Community College (ESCC) offers an extensive selection of short-term programs and services to help people learn new work skills and qualify for new or continuing professional certifications.
 A variety of courses are available to the public on an open-enrollment basis each semester.
 Programs are scheduled to conveniently fit into the working adult’s busy schedule of work, family and other commitments.
 Among the regular offerings are classes in computer software, building and industry trades, entrepreneurship, hospitality, food safety and many others.
 Most classes are offered on a non-credit basis, but some classes are offered for college credit.
-The Fall 2013 Navigator is the non-credit schedule.
+The Navigator is the non-credit schedule.
 In addition, Workforce Development Services maintains a log of students who are interested in specific classes and those students will be informed when those courses become available.
-Contact Roy Lock at 757-789-1751 or email@example.com or Laura Fosque at 757-789-7979 or firstname.lastname@example.org for more information.
 Classes can be developed and offered in response to specific community requests and may take the form of short courses, conferences, institutes, seminars or workshops.
 Many professions and trades require continuing education for license renewal.
 ESCC works with licensing and certification agencies to offer such coursework in classroom settings and through distance learning.
 Business and professional organizations may also work through this program to develop training and professional development opportunities for their membership.
 Training needed to prepare for credentialing exams in the Career Pathways program is also available.

-The Navigator is issued twice each year for the fall and spring semesters and details the classes offered under the Workforce Development Continuing Education program.
-The Fall 2013 Navigator is available here.
+The Navigator is issued at least once per year, and usually twice, and details the classes offered under the Workforce Development Continuing Education program.

 Basic Contractor Business Licensing Class